-The key lab tests Dr. Green mentioned to diagnose Celiac disease:
+The key lab tests Dr. Green mentioned to diagnose the Celiac disease:

-- The screening blood test is IgA tissue transglutaminase antibody (TTG).
+- The screening blood test is the IgA tissue transglutaminase antibody (TTG).

-- The conformational blood test is Endomyosomal antibody (EMA).
+- The conformational blood test is the Endomyosomal antibody (EMA).

 Dr. Green still recommended anyone with the positive tests get an endoscopy to assess the intestinal damage.